hoiekim/inbox/docs/how_to_setup.md

 2. Copy `.env.example` file and name it `.env.local` then determine environment variables in `.env.local` file as following.

    ```
-   EMAIL_DOMAIN=            // Domain name to use when sending & receiving mails.
+   EMAIL_DOMAIN             // Domain name to use when sending & receiving mails.
-   APP_HOSTNAME=            // Domain name that hosts inbox web app.
+   APP_HOSTNAME             // Domain name that hosts inbox web app.

-   SECRET=                  // Encoding secret for session data.
+   SECRET                   // Encoding secret for session data.
 Any value works.
-   ADMIN_PW=                // Password to login to Inbox as admin user.
+   ADMIN_PW                 // Password to login to Inbox as admin user.

-   SENDGRID_KEY=            // API key that is issued by sendgrid.
-Used to send mails.
+   MAILGUN_KEY              // (optional) API key issued by Mailgun.
+Used to send emails.

-   OPENAI_KEY=              // (optional) API key that is issued by openai.
+   OPENAI_KEY               // (optional) API key issued by OpenAI.
 Used to get insight of emails.

-   PUSH_VAPID_PUBLIC_KEY    // (optional) API key that is issued by Push.
+   PUSH_VAPID_PUBLIC_KEY    // (optional) API key issued by Push.
 Used to send push notifications.
-   PUSH_VAPID_PRIVATE_KEY   // (optional) API key that is issued by Push.
+   PUSH_VAPID_PRIVATE_KEY   // (optional) API key issued by Push.
 Used to send push notifications.
    ```

 ## 2. Setup DNS Records